 As you make the question a bit easier or more explicit, you build confidence in others, because now they understand and can give you an answer.
-It is very common for a coach to need to ask questions in a couple of different ways in order to communicate what they really mean.
+It is very common for group leaders to need to ask questions in a couple different ways in order to communicate what they really mean.